frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-fortitude.md

 Fortitude is one of the cardinal virtues, the "hinge virtues" on which many other virtues depend.
 It denotes an interior toughness, a backbone, a metal in the wheel, a very important virtue in the struggle for holiness.

 "The Lord is my light and my salvation," we\'re told in the Psalms, "---whom shall I fear?
-The Lord is the stronghold of my life---of whom shall I be afraid?\...Though a host encamps against me, my heart shall not fear; though war rises against me, yet I will be confident" (Ps.
+The Lord is the stronghold of my life---of whom shall I be afraid? \...
+Though a host encamps against me, my heart shall not fear; though war rises against me, yet I will be confident" (Ps.
 27:1,3)

 Very frequently in Scripture, we\'re encouraged to have this virtue.
 St. Peter says, "Stand up to him, strong in faith, and in the knowledge that it is the same kind of suffering that the community of your brothers throughout the world is undergoing" (1 Pet.
 5:9).